thomasclaudiushuber/Getting-Started-with-TypeScript/README.md

 # Getting Started with TypeScript

-This repository contains the samples of the book **Getting Started with TypeScript**.
+Hi there!

-You can get the book here on amazon:
+This repository contains the samples of the book **Getting Started with TypeScript**, that you can order on amazon from this link:

 The folders of this repository are matching the chapter-numbers of the book: